ravi858123/Flappy-Panda/README.md

 # 🐼 Flappy Panda

-Flappy Panda is a fun, mobile-friendly Flappy Bird–style game with:
+Flappy Panda is a fun, mobile-friendly Flabby Byrd–style game with:
 - A panda emoji 🐼 as the main character
 - Skins & power-ups
 - A shop system